Fast dynamical similarity analysis

-Following the mathematical foundation of DSA \citep[see, section \nameref{sec:accel-dsa} and ][]{ostrow2023beyond}, in the first variant, we relax the orthogonality constraint on \(C\) during optimization by introducing a penalty term that discourages deviations from orthogonality, and then apply a post–processing step to enforce exact orthogonality at the end.
+\fastDsaTermAbbrivCap\ compares dynamics by aligning the induced operators/flow fields under (near-)orthogonal similarity transforms.
+In the first variant, we relax the orthogonality constraint on \(C\) during optimization by introducing a penalty term that discourages deviations from orthogonality, and then apply a post–processing step to enforce exact orthogonality at the end.
 Concretely, we minimize the following \emph{regularized} loss:

 where the transformation loss \(\| A - C B C^\top \|_F^2\) measures how well \(C\) maps \(B\) onto \(A\) in Frobenius norm,

 and the regularization term

 penalizes departures from orthogonality, controlled by the parameter \(\lambda > 0\).
 We treat \(\lambda\) as a hyperparameter, though it could be selected by more principled procedures \citep[e.g.,][]{mackevicius2019unsupervised}.
 Using gradient descent, we update \(C\) iteratively: